mdfleming3/mdfleming3.github.io/_drafts/the-smart-way-to-find-content-ideas-for-your-blog.md

 tags: content-marketing strategy workflow analytics

 ---
-As discussed in [my article on the three stage content marketing life cycle](https://markdfleming.com/streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle/ "my article on the three stage content marketing life cycle"), your company’s content strategy is always presenting new opportunities for high quality content.
-Unfortunately, most content fail to capitalize because they do not have S.M.A.R.T. ways for recognizing these opportunities.
+As discussed in [my article on the three stage content marketing lifecycle](https://markdfleming.com/streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle/ "my article on the three stage content marketing lifecycle"), your company’s content strategy is always presenting new opportunities for high quality content.
+Unfortunately, most content creators fail to capitalize because they do not have S.M.A.R.T. ways for recognizing these opportunities.
 This ends up leading to either blasé content or ideas that are inconsistent with your blog's brand.
-Yawn!
-In this post, I will discuss what S.M.A.R.T. ways are out there and how they can help your identify hundreds of high ROI ideas in just minutes.
+Yuck!
+In this post, I will discuss what S.M.A.R.T. ways are out there and how they can help you find hundreds of high ROI ideas in just minutes.

 ## What is the S.M.A.R.T. way for finding ideas?